 Note: Notebook computers brought in after 4:30 p.m. to the ECSC may not be serviced until the next working day.
 ECSC Hours may vary during intercessions, holidays and summer.

 The Technology Support Assistants (TSA) are under the supervision of the Client Computing staff.

-The TSA staff are responsible for assisting Client Computing personel with supporting the Owens Library lab and ECSC operations.
-For more information please see the Client Computing Student Staff web page.
+The IT department's TSA staff, under the direction of the Client Computing Team, are responsible for assisting Information Technology (IT) personel such as the CC User Consultants with supporting technology users in the library and at the ECSC.
+For more information please see the the IT department's Student Staff (TSA) web page.